yuanCnD/Model-parameter-analysis/README.md

 ======
 Illustration
 ------
-This work is about channel pruning's prework using mxnet, accelerate works will coming soon.
+This work is about channel pruning's prework using mxnet, accelerate works will come soon.

 Different layers statistical characteristics in vgg16_reduced net.
 ------